What are the most common factors and causes of dehydration?

 What are the most common symptoms of dehydration?

 - During illness – Illnesses causing vomiting, diarrhoea and fever may cause dehydration.
-Electrolyte solutions are very effective in the prevention and treatment of dehydration.
-It is better to drink small amounts of fluid (using a teaspoon or syringe for infants and small children) instead of large amounts at one time, as this can trigger more vomiting.2 Begin fluid replacement as soon as vomiting and diarrhoea start and don’t wait for dehydration symptoms to appear.8
+Electrolyte solutions may be able to assist the treatment of dehydration.
+It is better to drink small amounts of fluid (using a teaspoon or syringe for infants and small children) instead of large amounts at one time, as this can trigger more vomiting.
+Begin fluid replacement as soon as vomiting and diarrhoea start and don’t wait for dehydration symptoms to appear.

 What is the best way to treat dehydration once it’s been diagnosed?

-Electrolyte solutions are highly effective for the treatment and prevention of dehydration.
-They are widely available in pharmacies and should be administered as soon as possible to anyone with diagnosed dehydration.2
+Electrolyte solutions may be able to assist the treatment of dehydration.
+They are widely available in pharmacies and should be administered as soon as possible to anyone with diagnosed dehydration.